- Highlight Station Overview

 Highlight Station is also convenient when generally reviewing a finished irrigation plan.
 You can use this tool to find out quickly which heads are connected to a selected valve.

 Irrigation F/X now allows you to colorize your irrigation equipment using Highlight Station.
-For more information, see the Colorize Components section below.
+For more information, see Colorize Components below.

 Highlight Station Overview